 Provide a qualitative assessment of your overall efforts to improve and expand the work of your Center over the past year.
-Address the overall "state of the Program" from the perspective of your Center, and include your perception of how your Center performed during the year and what impact your work may have had on our customers and the Program.
+Address the overall "state of the program" from the perspective of your Center.
+Include your perceptions of how your Center performed during the year, the impact your work may have had on both LTAP/TTAP and its customers, and the extent to which the level of attention towards and/or interest in LTAP/TTAP changed in your state or tribal area.
 Include as much specific information as possible, and share both challenges as well as successes.